michaeltremeer/azure-openai-benchmark/README.md

 The `combine_logs` CLI can be used to load and combine the logs from multiple runs into a single CSV, ready for comparison and analysis.
 This tool extracts:
 * The arguments that were used to initiate the benchmarking run
 * The aggregate statistics of all requests in the run
-* With `--include-raw-call-info true`, the timestamps, call status and all input/output content of every individual request.
+* With `--include-raw-request-info true`, the timestamps, call status and all input/output content of every individual request will be extracted and saved into the combined CSV.
 This can be used to plot distributions of values, and start/finish of each individual request.

 Additionally, the `--load-recursive` arg will search not only in the provided directory, but all subdirectories as well.